-Please understand, when I was a young girl, my parents owned a grocery store, which our family lived behind and immediately next door was a tavern.
+Please understand, when I was a young girl, my parents owned a small grocery store, which our family lived behind and immediately next door was a tavern.
 As my bedroom window overlooked the back of the tavern, many things happened behind that tavern, which imprinted me for life.
 Therefore, I am very cautious in certain situations.

-After worship, Jeremy, anointed by the LORD, went to share JESUS with the men at the table.
+After worship, Jeremy, anointed by the LORD, went to share the Gospel message with the men at the table.
 In a rare moment of courage, I walked over to their table and introduced myself.
 Jay had joined us in worship while Curtis, a Native American watched us from a distance.
 Even though I invited them to join our picnic, they declined.
 A little while later, I noticed Dennis piling up plates with food and taking it to their table.
 Sometimes in ministry it is not about people coming to where we are it is about us going to where they are!

 Later in the afternoon, Jay came over to give me $10 and thanked me for allowing him to join us.
 It was all that I could do not to cry.
 His life story etched in every worn crease of his face.
 Yes, we received his offering and prayed that GOD would multiply it for HIS glory.

 My grandson, Elijah wanted to go swimming, so I agreed to walk with him to the river's edge.
-Some of you may remember last year, when we gathered at the Sandy River’s edge for a Baptism Celebration and the beach was completely empty (at the time we were certain angels reserved it).
-I was stunned as to the number of people (and their canine companions) as this year over a 100 people, escaping the heat of the city, crowded along the Sandy River's edge.
+Some of you may remember last year, when we gathered at the Sandy River’s edge for a Baptism Celebration and the beach was completely empty.
+At the time we were certain angels reserved it.
+I was stunned as to the number of people and their canine companions as this year over a 100 people, escaping the heat of the city, crowded along the Sandy River's edge.

 Today is the 25th of July and in the 25th chapter of Matthew verse 35, Jesus spoke, "...for I was hungry and you gave Me food; I was thirsty and you gave Me drink; I was a stranger and you took me in."
 He continued HIS teaching through verse 40..."And the King will answer and say to them, 'Assuredly, I say to you, inasmuch as you did it to one of the least of these My brethren, you did it to Me.'"